 They’re a great source of vitamin C, protein, and beta-carotene!

 You can bake them in the oven, drizzle some olive oil on top, and voila!
 Cut them into small pieces, serve, and you’re done!

 Are you excited to get your baby started with the best finger foods out there?
-We bet you are!
+I bet you are!

 Introducing finger foods to your baby doesn’t have to be a nightmare.
 As long as you know what type of baby finger foods to watch out for, you should be good!

-We hope you enjoyed this article!
-We covered a lot of topics, so we’re sure we didn’t leave you hanging.
+I hope you enjoyed this article!
+I covered a lot of topics, so I’m sure I didn’t leave you hanging.

-Show your love, and feel free to share this guide with fellow parents.
+Show your love, and feel free to share this baby food guide with fellow parents.
 Who knows, they might just be in the same foods situation as you!